Texture Disguise principle

 What is the main lesson of the Mossy Leaf-tailed Stick Insect?

 The main lesson is: Match the texture.
-True camouflage matches the small details, not just the general shape.
+Real camouflage includes texture, outline, and patience.

 How can I apply the Mossy Leaf-tailed Stick Insect lesson in real life?

-Use the lesson when it fits your situation: When entering a new environment, learn the details that locals notice, not just the obvious rules.
+Use the lesson when it fits your situation: When adapting to a new place, learn the details, not just the obvious surface rules.

-Why is the Mossy Leaf-tailed Stick Insect linked with Texture Belonging?
+Why is the Mossy Leaf-tailed Stick Insect linked with Texture Disguise?

 Is this animal lesson scientific?